markturnbull20/Circadian-Visualisation-Matplotlib/README.md

 The example dataset can be found here: [Example Dataset](Example_Data.csv)

-The shared dataset contains participant-level averaged data for the sake of this demonstration.
+The shared dataset contains participant-level averaged data to demonstrate how to create the plot.
 However, all statistical analyses would be conducted using trial-level data.

 ** Data Privacy Note**